 A user profile is a comprehensive file which contains all the details related to each user that has ever interacted with your business.
 Irrespective of whether the users are Unknown or Known, their user profiles contains details against all the system attributes and custom attributes being tracked for your account.

-Each user profile is a treasure trove of data, designed to give you deeper insights into your users’ needs, preferences and behaviour.
+Each user profile is a treasure trove of data, designed to give you deeper insights into your users’ needs, preferences, and behavior.
 These details have been bucketed into 5 categories;

 This is section includes basic details like a user’s;

 - Contact information (name, email address, phone number)